rackerlabs/support-how-to/content/how-to/rackspace-intelligence/working-with-alarms-checks-entities-notifications-and-notification-plans-in-rackspace/index.md

 ### Notifications

 Rackspace Intelligence lets you view notifications created for your entities.
-Notifications must be defined before you can set up a notification plan for an entity.
-For example, you can define a method of contacting a support engineer by SMS and a method of contacting a manager by email.
+You need to define notifications before you can set up a notification plan for an entity.
+For example, you can define a method for contacting a support engineer by SMS and a manager by email.

 To view the notifications configured for you: